 Securities include both the investment securities and trading portfolios.
 We use prices obtained from pricing services, dealer quotes or recent trades to determine the fair value of securities.
-Approximately 60% of our positions are valued using prices obtained from pricing services provided by the Barclay's Capital Index, formerly known as the Lehman Index, and Interactive Data Corp.
+For 55% of our positions, we use prices obtained from pricing services provided by the Barclay's Capital Index and Interactive Data Corp.
 (IDC).
-For approximately 15% or more of our positions, we use prices obtained from the pricing services as the primary input into the valuation process.
-Barclay's Capital Index prices are set with reference to market activity for highly liquid assets such as agency mortgagebacked securities, and matrix pricing for other assets, such as CMBS and assetbacked securities.
+For 16% of our positions, we use prices obtained from the pricing services as the primary input into the valuation process.
+Barclay's Capital Index prices are set with reference to market activity for highly liquid assets such as agency mortgage-backed securities, and matrix pricing for other assets, such as CMBS and asset-backed securities.
 IDC primarily uses pricing models considering adjustments for ratings, spreads, matrix pricing and prepayments for the instruments we value using this service, such as non-agency residential mortgage-backed securities, agency adjustable rate mortgage securities, agency CMOs and municipal bonds.
 Dealer quotes received are typically non-binding and corroborated with other dealers' quotes, by reviewing valuations of comparable instruments, or by comparison to internal valuations.